-Nature of allergic reaction to the food:
+Food: Nature of allergic reaction to the food:

-Priority Charter Schools will maintain the confidentia and may disclose the information to teachers, school copersonnel only within the limitations of the Family Director's policy.
-Priority Charter Schools will m record. ounselors, school nurses, and other appropriate school Educational Rights and Privacy Act and Board o Student Name: Date of Birth: Grade:Parent/Guardian Work Phone: Home Phone: Parent/Guardian Name: Date: Parent/Guardian Signature: Date form received by Priority Charter Schools:
+Priority Charter Schools will maintain the confidentiality of this form and the information provided above, and may disclose the information to teachers, school counselors, school nurses, and other appropriate school personnel only within the limitations of the Family Educational Rights and Privacy Act and Board of Director's policy.
+Priority Charter Schools will maintain this form as part of your child's student record.

+Student Name: Date of Birth:

+Grade:Parent/Guardian Work Phone: Home Phone:

+Parent/Guardian Name: Date:

+Parent/Guardian Signature:

+Date form received by Priority Charter Schools: